Tw1ddle/geometrize/README.md

 ## Usage

-Watch these video tutorials on how to get the most out of Geometrize [here](https://www.youtube.com/playlist?list=PLe9ogi_J4cFgcqLdpmPC7GdFV5ohJPEzN).
+Video tutorials will be posted on how to get the most out of Geometrize [here](https://www.youtube.com/playlist?list=PLe9ogi_J4cFgcqLdpmPC7GdFV5ohJPEzN).

 Basic usage is simple.
 Open an image in Geometrize, select the desired settings, and hit start.